OLAOYE MOROHUNFOLUWA ADEOLA

 Topic: Assessment Of Radionuclides And Radon In Food, Water, Soil And Blood Samples

-There are NORMs (Naturally Occurring Radioactive Materials) and radon everywhere around and inside of everything on the surface of the Earth.
+Description: There are NORMs Naturally Occurring Radioactive Materials and radon everywhere around and inside of everything on the surface of the Earth.
 Hence, it is necessary to assess the amount humans are being exposed too in order to prevent any unwanted or excess exposure to harmful radiation.
 Food substances, water samples, air and human blood samples are being collected and taken to the laboratory for analysis after which the present radionuclides are being assessed, the annual effective doses and hazard indices are being calculated as well as the excess lifetime cancer risk which are now compared with the WHO and ICRP standards.

 Qualifications